Understanding Human Behaviour & Building Trauma-Sensitive Practice Skills

 BOOK A COURSE

-To book this course for yourself or a colleague, please complete our online booking form.
+To book this one-day course for yourself or a colleague, please complete our online booking form.
 Please note, your place will only be secured once we receive payment or a Purchase Order.

-• Online (via MS Teams), 1 days, £225 per attendee:
+• Online (via MS Teams), 1 day, £175 per attendee: 14th April 2026

 • Group bookings for organisations – please email training@daybreakfgc.org.uk to enquire.